Htin2001/CCNP-Enterprise-/README.md

 `logging synchronous`

-**If we do not want to provide routing updates for unnecessery interface in router**
+**If we do not want to send routing updates for unnecessery interface in router but still receiving routing updates**

 `router rip`